open-education-hub/essentials-security/explaining-the-internet/README.md

 - `security-summer-school`.

 This makes sense, as this order gradually narrows the _scope_ in which the URL has to be searched.
-It would be much more inefficient to look for `security-summer-school` accross the whole Internet, rather than limiting the search to the `.github.io` domain.
+It would be much more inefficient to look for `security-summer-school` across the whole Internet, rather than limiting the search to the `.github.io` domain.
 The fact that we are able to perform queries in this manner is proof of the hierarchical nature of IP addresses.

 All in all, the DNS lookup for `security-summer-school.github.io` is the one shown below.